How To Measure And Report On Your Company’s Carbon Emissions

 Complete Risk Protection

-By offering this benefit you can support their personal journey to Net Zero and directly reduce your company’s carbon emissions.
-You can save your team £5,000 to £15,000 on the cost of their car through salary sacrifice.
+By offering this benefit you can support your team’s personal journey to Net Zero and directly reduce your company’s carbon emissions.
+They will have the opportunity to save between 20-50% on the cost of their car through salary sacrifice.

-With no setup or running costs, The Electric Car Scheme’s fee is equivalent to your employer's tax savings, so you can roll out the scheme at no cost to your business!
+With no setup or running costs, The Electric Car Scheme’s fee is equivalent to your employee's tax savings, so you can roll out the scheme at no cost to your business!

 You will access the top leasing companies to ensure the best prices are available.
 The best prices are required to get good employee take-up.
 Ask us to compare prices on any car for you.